-When making decisions, the Committee will actively promote system development in line with the principles of subsidiarity and collaboration, and compliance with the general duties of ICBs as set out in sections 14Z32 to 14Z45 of the NHS Act 2006 (as amended), public sector equality duties, social value duties, the rules set out in NHS Provider Selection Regime (or existing procurement rules until the PSR comes into effect).
+When making decisions, the Committee will actively promote system development in line with the principles of subsidiarity and collaboration, and compliance with the general duties of ICBs as set out in sections 14Z32 to 14Z45 of the NHS Act 2006 (as amended), public sector equality duties, social value duties, the rules set out in NHS Provider Selection Regime.
 See schedule 1 attached to these terms of reference for further details of the general duties.